The Telephone Museum, Milton Keynes

 Inside mobile exchange

-Inside it is in full working order, if a bit cramped.
+Inside the MNDX it is in full working order, if a bit cramped.

 Donated from the BT Collection is this Polecat which allows a small gang to erect telephone poles very quickly.
 The hydraulic arm contains an auger for drilling the hole and a sling to lift the pole into place.